 In 2004, Victoria became a television personality as well, starring in ‘Growing Up Gotti,’ a reality series on A&E. In 2012, she was a participant on ‘Celebrity Apprentice,’ following which, she made appearances on various other reality series’ as well, including, ‘The Real Housewives of New Jersey’ and ‘Mob Wives.’
 She was even featured as the narrator in the film, ‘Victoria Gotti: My Father’s Daughter.’
 Now, Victoria lives a seemingly lavish life in her home city.

 Victoria Gotti is a Divorced Mom of 3

 In 1984, Victoria Gotti married her “first real boyfriend,” Carmine Agnello, a mobster from the Gambino crime family, who ran a scrap metal recycling operation.
 She had known him since she was in high school, but even so, her parents disapproved of their union.
 Despite their wishes, however, she went ahead to tie the knot and built a family with him, in a mansion, in Westbury, New York.
 Together, the couple had three sons, Carmine, Frank, and John.
 They also had a stillborn baby daughter who they had named Justine.

 For years, she chose to live the single life to only concentrate on her kids and to manage the number of commercial properties that she owns in Queens, but now, she is ready to date again and come back into the spotlight.
-Victoria states that she has plans for a new TV series, one plot point of which would involve her quest of finding true marital bliss with “the next Mr. Gotti.”
-(Featured Image Credit: A&E)
+Victoria states that she has plans for a new TV series, one plot point of which would involve her quest to find true marital bliss with “the next Mr. Gotti.”

 Read More: Where Is Donnie Brasco Now?